 (c) agrees to comply with this Policy.

-The Board may require other persons associated with the Corporation to complete disclosure statements as appropriate.
+The Board may require other persons associated with the Corporation to complete a Conflict of Interest Disclosure Statement as appropriate.

 Article 4

 PROCEDURES FOR ADDRESSING CONFLICTS OF INTEREST

 Section 4.1 Determination of Conflict.
 After disclosure of a potential conflict, the Board of Directors, or an authorized committee thereof, shall determine whether a conflict of interest exists.